karmaniverous/serverless-lodash-plugin/README.md

 # Equivalent to _.<functionName>(<param1>, <param2>, ...)
 ```

 Yes, putting the function name after the params is a little weird.
-But serverless parses the stuff in the parentheses as an array, so it makes sense.
-And all the usual rules apply with respect to Serverless variable parsing.
+But Serverless parses the stuff in the parentheses as an array, so it makes sense.
+And [all the usual rules](https://www.serverless.com/framework/docs/guides/variables) apply with respect to Serverless variable parsing.

 Some examples: